Finding a Largest-Area Triangle in a Terrain in Near-Linear Time: Preliminaries

-A vertex of a terrain is \emph{convex} if the internal angle between the edges incident to this vertex is less than $180^\circ$.
-If the angle is greater than $180^\circ$, then the vertex is \emph{reflex}.
-Angles of $180^\circ$ do not occur because of our assumption of no $3$ collinear points.
+Finally, let us introduce some notation for the vertices.
+See Figure~\ref{fig:terrain_notation}.
+A vertex of a terrain is \emph{convex} if the internal angle between the edges incident to this vertex is less than $\pi$ radians.
+If the angle is greater than $\pi$ radians, then the vertex is \emph{reflex}.
+Angles of $\pi$ radians do not occur because of our assumption of no $3$ collinear points.
 The endpoints of the base of the terrain are called \emph{base vertices}.
-The one with smallest $x$-coordinate is the \emph{left base vertex} and is denoted by $B_\ell$; the one with largest $x$-coordinate is the \emph{right base vertex} and is denoted by $B_r$.
+The one with smallest $x$-coordinate is the \emph{left base vertex} and is denoted by $B_\ell$.
+The base vertex with largest $x$-coordinate is the \emph{right base vertex} and is denoted by $B_r$.
 The base vertices are convex.